Who is this study for?

 What is the criteria to be able to participate?

-- Parents of a child who is receiving treatment for relapsed neuroblastoma
+- Parents of a child who is receiving treatment for relapsed or refractory neuroblastoma (except those on VERITAS)

-- Child is under 12 years of age at relapse.
+- Child is under 12 years of age.
 This is because there is decision-making research involving those who are 12 years and over.
 As this is a decision aid for parents, children are not being interviewed.

 - Parents can be re-interviewed if they make more than one treatment decision during the time phase 1 is open